durkes/letsencrypt.sh-dns-manual-hook/README.md

 ```

+When complete, a second email will be sent notifying you that the TXT record can be removed.

 ## OCSP stapling file

 If you're behind a firewall and can only access the internet via proxy, you need to provide a stapling file. email-notify-hook can optionally generate this stapling file after generating the certificate.